3 Travel Nurse Housing Options

 - You are not responsible for monthly payments.

-- If housing is limited in the area, you might actually get better housing by using the agencies resources.
+- If housing is limited in the area, you might actually get better housing using the agency’s resources.

-- You have little to no control over the location and type of travel nurse housing provided.
+- You have little to no control over the location and type of housing provided.